laravel/docs/authentication.md

 #### Path Customization

-When a user is successfully authenticated, they will be redirected to the `/home` URI.
-You can customize the post-authentication redirect location by defining a `redirectPath` property on the `AuthController`:
+When a user is successfully authenticated, they will be redirected to the `/` URI.
+You can customize the post-authentication redirect location by defining a `redirectTo` property on the `AuthController`:

-    protected $redirectPath = '/dashboard';
+    protected $redirectTo = '/home';

-When a user is not successfully authenticated, they will be redirected to the `/login` URI.
-You can customize the failed post-authentication redirect location by defining a `loginPath` property on the `AuthController`:
+When a user is not successfully authenticated, they will be redirected back to the login form location automatically.

-    protected $loginPath = '/login';

-The `loginPath` will not change where a user is bounced if they try to access a protected route.
-That is controlled by the `App\Http\Middleware\Authenticate` middleware's `handle` method.

 #### Validation / Storage Customization